sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 # Present Day and Reactive Programming

 Operating systems are built around processes for reliability.
-Each (user mode) process is protected has it's own memory and should not crash the entire system.
+Each (user mode) process is protected has its own memory and should not crash the entire system.
 Threads run concurrently but share memory.
 That's the main different between a process and thread in a nutshell.

 So, why the need for Node.js and 'reactive' style programming?
 Node.js works just like Windows 3.1.
 There is an event loop,